ksu-hmi/AI-Powered-Chronic-Disease-Management-System/ProjectRoadmap.md

 add/edit README file DONE(still editing)
-try put any codes that are similar for our project and input our findings DONE(still editing) continue to update or make changes readme (as needed) place any diagrams or images in readme or on the github discuss any extra information with group members update powerpoint presentation as needed
+try put any codes that are similar for our project and input our findings DONE(still editing) continue to update or make changes readme (as needed) place any diagrams or images in readme or on the github discuss any extra information with group members DONE update powerpoint presentation as needed
+#Jordyn Notes:
+I put the code in teh README file as well as explaining the inputs so that a certain person can get there results.
+I put a brief sentence on what the overall program was for after the code is ran.
+DONE